 Track title: Agents

 An intelligent agent is an artificial (computer-based) entity that can act proactively, reactively, autonomously, and rationally in a dynamic environment.
 In this track, you will focus on the logical modelling, programming, and application of intelligent agents and multi-agent systems.
-You will also explore the use of probabilistic and sub-symbolic machine learning techniques to make agents learn and adapt to their environments as well as to other agents.
+You will also explore the use of techniques to make agents learn and adapt to their environments as well as to other agents.

 Intelligent Agents addresses the theory and realisation of so-called intelligent agents, pieces of software that display some degree of autonomy, realised by incorporating 'high-level cognitive / mental attitudes' in their design.
 The course treats philosophical and logical foundations and agent programming languages, focusing on knowledge representation, reasoning and planning.